Meet-K-Shah/Meet-K-Shah.github.io/README.md

 # Meet Shah – Portfolio

 This repository contains my personal portfolio website.
-It is a simple site to introduce who I am, what I do, and to share some of my work and experience.[web:58]
+It is a simple site to introduce who I am, what I do, and to share some of my work and experience.

 The portfolio includes: